jrief/django-formset/docs/source/dual-selector.rst

 Undo and Redo Buttons
 ---------------------

-While working with these kinds of widgets, it can easily happen to accidentaly move the wrong options.
+While working with these kinds of widgets, it can easily happen to accidentally move the wrong options.
 Often the only solution to this is to reset the form and restart over again.
 By using the **DualSelector** widget, one can use the undo and redo buttons to switch to the previous selections.